Today we’re going to answer a question that comes up time and time again. Can you make a fire from wood that has been stained?

 Burning stained wood releases toxins that are bad for your health and the health of others.

-Airborne emissions from burning wood containing stain are hazardous to your health.
+Airborne emissions from burning wood containing stains are hazardous to your health.

 Burning treated wood outdoors puts pollutants in the atmosphere that can travel long distances before settling back down onto plants and soil.
 This pollution is harmful to humans and animals that breathe it and can contaminate drinking water for humans, livestock animals, fish, and wildlife.